Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 3 Februari 2026 21.56.50 UTC
+- WIB: Selasa, 3 Februari 2026 22.59.09 UTC
-- WITA: Selasa, 3 Februari 2026 22.56.50 UTC
+- WITA: Selasa, 3 Februari 2026 23.59.09 UTC
-- WIT: Selasa, 3 Februari 2026 23.56.50 UTC
+- WIT: Rabu, 4 Februari 2026 00.59.09 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: inspirational
+Kategori: success